The Humble Homepage of Christopher Erickson

 drive's tapered end and then using the collar to attach the Meade gear and worm gear

 shaft end to the CG-5's worm gear shaft.
-I liked my approach better, but not everyone
+I liked my approach better, but not

 has a lathe capable of cutting tiny tapered shafts in their garage!
-Stem on shaft adapter
+Stem on shaft

 has been stroked with a coarse sandpaper along it's length in order to decrease the chance